Here we are having more fun than a human being should be allowed to have.

 And the amendment includes gender identity as a protected class against hate crimes and even perceived gender-related characteristics.

-Uh now, the original Kennedy language didn't go that far because it had been marked up to include that now.
+Now, the original Kennedy language didn't go that far because it had been marked up to include that now.

-Uh, but the term perceived in the amendment makes it really difficult to say that there's any class of individuals affected.
+But the term perceived in the amendment makes it really difficult to say that there's any class of individuals affected.

-Anybody could be a hate crime victim, depending what a judge concludes was a was perceived in the mind of the person at the time, but our buddies at redstate.com uh have accurately pointed out here via meese at the Heritage Foundation that the hate crimes measure is unconstitutional.
+Anybody could be a hate crime victim, depending on what a judge concludes was perceived in the mind of the person at the time.

-Congress only has express constitutional jurisdiction over three crimes treason, counterfeiting, and piracy on the high seas.
+Congress only has express constitutional jurisdiction over three crimes, treason, counterfeiting, and piracy on the high seas.

 So essentially, they're holding up the defense bill and a number of others with amendments like this, which leads me to think that maybe they don't want these bills signed.

-Now, why would they not want the bills, why would they not want the education bill, the uh the uh defense authorization bill or any of the ten others that fund the government starting a new fiscal year, why would they not want them signed?
+Why would they not want the education bill, the defense authorization bill, or any of the 10 others that fund the government starting a new fiscal year?

 Well, let's see.